Genres

 Language Learning: 5/5

 The language itself was very easy to read, so the most difficult part was getting used to the intimidating "wall of text" that you don't get with manga.
 I originally found myself losing my place often because I wasn't used to a book format yet (pro tip: use a piece of paper to block the next line).
-But I found 夜カフェ was a great book to get over that hurdle due to the simple vocabulary an
+But I found 夜カフェ was a great book to get over that hurdle due to the simple vocabulary and grammar structures!

 A decent first book in Japanese, if you like cooking and sewing